sixthcodebrewer/kundli/README.md

-# kundli
-portfolio for slef
+This is portfolio devloped and designed by @sixthcodebrewer